 - Plus many, many more…

 Each and every time you get the same empty promises of $500/day.
-Same web layout.
-Same fake parent company.
-Same anonymous owner.
+Same web layout, same fake parent company, same anonymous owner, same scam.

 4. Fake Payment Proof